 Revenue by income statement presentation is disaggregated by (i) marketplace, (ii) wholesale, and (iii) product revenue sources as disclosed in the consolidated income statements.
 Marketplace services are included within marketplace revenue in the consolidated income statements.
-The Dealer-to-Dealer and IMCO services and products are included within both wholesale revenue and product revenue in the consolidated income statements.
+Dealer-to-Dealer and IMCO services and products are included within both wholesale revenue and product revenue in the consolidated income statements.

-Revenue by segment is disaggregated by (i) U.S. Marketplace and (ii) Digital Wholesale segments as disclosed in Note 13 of these consolidated financial statements.
+Revenue by segment is disaggregated by (i) U.S. Marketplace and (ii) Digital Wholesale segments as disclosed in Note 14 of these consolidated financial statements.
 Marketplace services are included in the U.S. Marketplace segment and in the Other category of segment reporting.
-The Dealer-to-Dealer and IMCO services and products are included in the Digital Wholesale segment.
+Dealer-to-Dealer and IMCO services and products are included in the Digital Wholesale segment.

-Revenue by geographic region is disaggregated by (i) United States and (ii) International regions as disclosed in Note 13 of these consolidated financial statements.
+Revenue by geographic region is disaggregated by (i) U.S. and (ii) International regions as disclosed in Note 14 of these consolidated financial statements.
+Marketplace services are provided in the U.S. and International regions.
+Dealer-to-Dealer and IMCO services and products are provided in the U.S. region.

-The Company believes these categories best depict how the nature, amount, timing and uncertainty of revenue and cash flows are affected by economic factors.
+The Company believes these categories best depict how the nature, amount, timing, and uncertainty of revenue and cash flows are affected by economic factors.

-ASC Topic 606, Revenue from Contracts with Customers ("ASC 606") requires that the Company disclose the aggregate amount of transaction price that is allocated to performance obligations that have not yet been satisfied as of the relevant year end.
+ASC 606 requires that the Company disclose the aggregate amount of transaction price that is allocated to performance obligations that have not yet been satisfied as of the relevant year end.

-For contracts with an original expected duration greater than one year, the aggregate amount of the transaction price allocated to the performance obligations that were unsatisfied as of December 31, 2022 was approximately \$7.2 million, which the Company expects to recognize over the next twelve months.
+For contracts with an original expected duration greater than one year, the aggregate amount of the transaction price allocated to the performance obligations that were unsatisfied as of December 31, 2023 was approximately \$41.8 million, which the Company expects to recognize over the next twelve months.

-For contracts with an original expected duration of one year or less, the Company has applied the practical expedient available under ASC 606 to not disclose the amount of transaction price allocated to unsatisfied performance obligations as of December 31, 2022.
-For performance obligations not satisfied as of December 31, 2022, and to which this expedient applies, the nature of the performance obligations, the variable consideration and any consideration from contracts with customers not included in the transaction price is consistent with performance obligations satisfied as of December 31, 2022.
+For contracts with an original expected duration of one year or less, the Company has applied the practical expedient available under ASC 606 to not disclose the amount of transaction price allocated to unsatisfied performance obligations as of December 31, 2023.
+For performance obligations not satisfied as of December 31, 2023, and to which this expedient applies, the nature of the performance obligations, the variable consideration, and any consideration from contracts with customers not included in the transaction price is consistent with performance obligations satisfied as of December 31, 2023.

-For the year ended December 31, 2022 and 2021, revenue recognized from amounts included in deferred revenue at the beginning of the period was \$12,784 and \$9,137, respectively.
+For the year ended December 31, 2023, 2022, and 2021, revenue recognized from amounts included in deferred revenue at the beginning of the period was \$12,249, \$12,784, and \$9,137,respectively.